How we produce our information

 After a stroke you need accurate and trustworthy information.
 That's why we ask stroke survivors and their families, as well as medical experts, to help us when we put our information together.
 Find out how you can help us improve.

-It’s important that our information is based on accurate and up-to-date evidence, so we only use sources that are current, balanced and trustworthy.
-This includes information from professional bodies and other reliable sources including NICE, SIGN, Royal College of Physicians, medical journals and textbooks.
+It’s important that our information is based on accurate and up-to-date evidence, so we only use reliable sources for the latest research.
+This includes information from professional bodies and other reliable sources including NHS, NICE, Royal College of Physicians, medical journals and textbooks.

 If you would like to know what sources we used to put together our information on a particular topic, email us at email@example.com and we will send you a list.

 We’re committed to making our information accessible to as many people as possible.
-That’s why we publish information in a number of formats.
-All of our information publications are available as large print word documents and a selection are available as digital audio files that can be downloaded from our website.
-Our core leaflets are available in Welsh.
+All of our information publications are available as large print word documents and a selection are available as online audio.